pennyw1ze/-LabAP/README.md

 # ByteRisto - Restaurant Management System

 ByteRisto is an internal Restaurant Management System offering an all-in-one solution for menu and ordering.
-Built with **Python Flask microservices**, Docker containerization, REST APIs, and message queues, with each service independently deployed.
+Built with **Python Flask microservices**, Docker containerization, and REST APIs, with each service independently deployed.
 It supports staff from waiters to managers with role-based access control.

 ## 🏗️ Architecture